atokolyi/sTWAS_paper_scripts/README.md

 ## 1. System requirements
 These scripts were ran on linux with python 3.13.1 and R 4.4.2 though should generalize to any OS.
 For TWAS fine-mapping, the package [B-LORE](https://github.com/soedinglab/b-lore) is required to be installed from source.
-Large amounts of memory may be required for biobank-scale fine-mapping in the per-cohort B-LORE stage (i.e. 400-500GB for UKBB), though the remainder of the code should run smoothly on a standard system.
+Large amounts of memory may be required for biobank scale fine-mapping in the per-cohort B-LORE stage (i.e. 400-500GB for UKBB, stage 6), though the remainder of the code should run smoothly on a standard system.

 The following packages are required throughout the scripts:
 ### python